 5. Stay In An Overwater Bungalow

-A trip to Moorea wouldn’t be complete without staying in an overwater bungalow, right?
+A trip to Moorea wouldn’t be complete without staying in a bungalow over the crystal clear waters, right?

 You’ve marveled at the Instagram pictures for too long… now it’s your turn!

 Ultimately, we chose to stay at the Sofitel overwater bungalows for a night, but any of the resorts should be an excellent experience.